sonic-net/sonic-mgmt/docs/testplan/smart-switch/high-availability/keysight_ha_testplan.md

 * Refer to the section Common Steps Configuration2.
 * Verify traffic is flowing without any loss through the Active side.
 * Through mgmt remove link connection between Active DPU and NPU to drop packets.
-* Add ACL to block traffic the state should not change.
+* Add ACL on DPU side to completely block the data port to simulate the DPU link failure.
 * Mark start time at beginning of test as link connection is removed.
 * Role of the DPUs will not change.
 * Standby DPU will start to receive traffic will be verified by rx/tx counters.